cased/skyline/README.md

 skyline create --config config.json --org my-org-name
 ```

-## What Happens When You Run It
+## What happens when you run it?

-1. **Configuration**: Either prompts you for details or reads from config file
+1. **Configuration**: `skyline` either prompts you for details or reads from config file

 2. **Temporary Webhook**: Creates a temporary smee.io channel just for the app creation callback
    - This is only used during app creation
    - Your actual app can use whatever webhook setup you prefer (ngrok, smee, etc.)

-3. **GitHub Flow**:
+3. **GitHub flow**:
-   - Opens GitHub's app creation page with pre-filled settings
+   - Opens GitHub's app manifest creation flow page, which requires just the app name (will be pre-filled)
-   - You review and approve the permissions
-   - GitHub redirects back to local server
+   - User returns to local server with a success message
    - Tool saves your credentials

-4. **Credential Storage**:
+4. **Credential storage**:
-   You'll be prompted where to save:
+   You'll be prompted in the local terminal where to save:
    ```bash
    # .env file (customizable location)
    GITHUB_APP_ID=123456